RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 Before going any further, I suggest you try to compile the above program and run it on some test data that you create.

-Now, lets look at what is happening in the Java source.
-As usual we declare the variables we are going to use at the beginning of the method.
+Now, let's look at what is happening in the Java source.
+As usual, we declare the variables we are going to use at the beginning of the method.
 In this example we are declaring a Scanner variable called data, an integer called idx and an ``ArrayList`` called count.
 However, there